Sharmin-07/electric-potential/3-electric potential.md

 $V_r$ = $-W_E$ = $-\int_{\infty}^{r} \vec{F} \cdot d\vec{R}$ = $-\int_{\infty}^{r} \vec{E} \cdot d\vec{R}$

 The electric field due to the (point) charge q would be $\frac{kq}{R^2} \hat{R}$ , R being the magnitude of the position vector joining the unit charges and the source charge, pointing radially outwards.
 The electric field and displacement vectors are oppositely directed.
 This makes their dot product negative, which is exactly why the negative sign appears in the definition of electric potential.
-Therefore, the above integral becomes-
+Considering the electric potential at infinty to be zero, the above integral becomes-

 $-\int_{\infty}^{r} \vec{E} \cdot d\vec{R}$ = $-\int_{\infty}^{r} \frac{kq}{R^2} \cdot dR$ = $-kq\left[ \frac{-1}{R} \right]\_{\infty}^{r}$ = $(V_r +c) - (V_\infty + c)$ = $V_r - V_\infty$  =  $V_r$